jcarter326613/Coin/README.md

 The purpose of this software is to act as a peer and wallet in multiple cryptocurrencies while allowing any real mining activity to occur in a separate application or hardware.

 At this current time this application is under initial development and is not suitable for use by anyone for any reason, but you're welcome to contribute and follow along if you're interested.

-Readability, maintainability, and stability are more important in this project than performance.
-Let the mining software be super performant and make the rest easy to maintain.